vanvfields/Microsoft-365/Setup Intune/README.md

 Scripts to setup Intune:

-Note: the Intune scripts are (mostly) taken and modified from Microsoft: https://github.com/microsoftgraph/powershell-intune-samples/
+Note: (mostly) taken and modified from Microsoft: https://github.com/microsoftgraph/powershell-intune-samples/

 None of the policies will be assigned when you import the JSON files; simply review, adjust and test settings before assigning them